BAGIR3008/ECommerce-Api-Java/README.md

-# ECommerce App
+# ECommerce API

-A Java-based eCommerce application providing a robust platform for managing products, users, and orders.
-This application leverages Spring Boot, and MySQL to create a scalable and maintainable solution.
+The ECommerce API is a RESTful web service built with Java to manage an e-commerce platform.
+It allows for handling products, orders, customers, and payments efficiently.
+The API supports CRUD operations and provides endpoints for various functionalities essential for an e-commerce application.

 ## Table of Contents